Whyiest/Juice-Shop-Write-up/4-stars/allowlist_bypass.md

 4. **Successful Allowlist Bypass**:
    - Changed approach by crafting a personal website that redirects to another URL.
 Hypothesized that the validation might only be checking the presence of allowlisted URLs within the entire string.
-   - Constructed the URL `https://[Personal website, removed for privacy]/redirect/?to=https://blockchain.info/address/1AbKfgvw9psQ41NbLi8kufDQTezwG8DRZm`, which includes a redirection through a personal site to an allowlisted destination.
+   - Constructed the URL `https://estebanmagnon.com/redirect/?to=https://blockchain.info/address/1AbKfgvw9psQ41NbLi8kufDQTezwG8DRZm`, which includes a redirection through a personal site to an allowlisted destination.
-   - Tested this URL in the format `127.0.0.1:3000/redirect?to=https://[Personal website, removed for privacy]/redirect/?to=https://blockchain.info/address/1AbKfgvw9psQ41NbLi8kufDQTezwG8DRZm` and successfully bypassed the allowlist restriction.
+   - Tested this URL in the format `127.0.0.1:3000/redirect?to=https://estebanmagnon.com/redirect/?to=https://blockchain.info/address/1AbKfgvw9psQ41NbLi8kufDQTezwG8DRZm` and successfully bypassed the allowlist restriction.

 ## Solution Explanation